The Gospel According to John:

 499 The deepening of faith in the virginal motherhood led the Church to confess Mary’s real and perpetual virginity even in the act of giving birth to the Son of God made man.
 In fact, Christ’s birth “did not diminish his mother’s virginal integrity but sanctified it.”
 And so the liturgy of the Church celebrates Mary as Aeiparthenos, the “Ever–Virgin.”

-The significant information is that these brethren don’t believe in Jesus, and Jesus knows it.
+The significant information is that these brethren don’t have faith in Jesus, and Jesus knows it.
 Just because Jesus chooses not to go with a crowd of somewhat casual onlookers to the feast in Jerusalem doesn’t mean that he intends to ignore his religious obligation.
 The Evangelist tells us that Jesus goes up to the feast privately.
-It comes as a surprise when Jesus chooses to draw attention to himself during the feast by teaching in the temple at Jerusalem, and Jesus follows that by making a radical proclamation on what the Evangelist describes as “the last day of the feast, the great day.”
+It comes as a surprise when Jesus chooses to draw attention to himself during the feast by teaching in the Temple at Jerusalem, and Jesus follows that with a radical proclamation on “the last day of the feast, the great day.”

 Q&A—does Jesus tell lies?